nickeubank/ds4humans/_build/html/_sources/20_problems_to_questions/20_stakeholder_management.md

 ### Principle 3: Stakeholder Time Is Precious

 It is always good to go into meetings with your stakeholder with a clear sense of your objectives — what you hope to communicate, and what information and feedback you need to get before the meeting ends.
 When your stakeholder is someone you don't get to meet with regularly, it's good practice to detail these objectives and provide them — in writing — to your stakeholder in advance of your meeting.
-This will not only ensure that you and your teammates are on the same page (as you will all have reviewed the document before sending it to your stakeholder), but also ensure that your stakeholder has adequete time to reflect on any questions or issues you wish to raise.
+This will not only ensure that you and your teammates are on the same page (as you will all have reviewed the document before sending it to your stakeholder), but also ensure that your stakeholder has adequate time to reflect on any questions or issues you wish to raise.

 When it comes to your *first* meeting, however, this practice can feel impractical as you may feel so uncertain about the project that you only know the first few questions you want to ask.